angular/angular/aio/content/guide/pipes.md

 <div class="alert is-important">

 While an impure pipe can be useful, be careful using one.
-A long-running impure pipe could dramatically slow down your app.
+A long-running impure pipe could dramatically slow down your application.

 </div>